leeju-umich/Cho_Xi_Seqscope/README.md

 bash extractCoord.sh [abc_SeqScope_1st.fastq.gz] [abc_SeqScope_2nd_R1.fastq.gz] [20]
 ```
 * Output:

 ```
 spatialcoordinates.txt: Five columns representing 1st-Seq HDMIs, lane, tile, X, Y whitelists.txt: This is the whitelists of HDMIs used for STARsolo alignment.
 If MiSeq is used for 1st-Seq, then whitelists are the reverse complementary of HDMIs in bottom tiles from 1st-Seq ; if HiSeq is used for 1st-Seq,  whitelists are the reverse complementary of HDMIs in all tiles in lane 2 from 1st-Seq.
 HDMI_SeqScope_2nd.txt
 ```
+#### Discovery plot of tissue boundary

-To Visualize the spatial map of HDMI barcode and estimate the tissue boundary,please run estimateTissueBoundary function in the shell with inputs from extractCoord.sh as following:
+To Visualize the spatial map of HDMI barcode and estimate the tissue boundary, please run estimateTissueBoundary function within the shell.
+Please install the following python modules before running the script.
+* Required python modules
+  *  pands
+  *  os
+  *  sys
+  *  numpy
+  *  pandas
+  *  os
+  *  mpl_scatter_density
+  *  matplotlib
+  *  pylab
+  *  sys

+The script estimateTissueBoundary.py can be found under script folder in this repository.
+Please download the script in your working directory and run it within the shell.

 * Input:
 ```
 [pos1stSeq]:  txt file with spatial information from 1st-Seq.
 The txt file have five columns representing 1st-Seq HDMIs, lane, tile, X, Y. We can use spatialcoordinates.txt from extractCoord.sh